You use PPE and have administrative and engineering controls in place to help reduce the spread of contaminated aerosol.

 However, this does not mean we must stop using aerosol-generating devices such as rotary handpieces, power scalers, and air polishers.

 We just have to know the facts and practice smarter!

-Take this seminar and learn what leading-edge practices that also use these devices are now doing to produce less aerosol, practice safer dentistry, give their practices a key competitive edge, and thrive!
+Attend this seminar and learn what leading-edge practices do to produce less aerosol, practice safer dentistry, and give their practices a key competitive edge.